veliovgroup/meteor-snippets/devops/README.md

 ### Deploy node.js app

+Run this script against repository with `package.json` and `nginx.conf` in the root directory.

 ```shell
 ./deploy.sh app-directory-name
 ```

 ### Deploy Meteor app

+Run this script against repository with `.meteor` and `nginx.conf` in the root directory.

 ```shell
 ./deploy.sh app-directory-name --meteor
 ```

 ### Deploy static app

+Run this script against repository with `nginx.conf` in the root directory.
+If static app powered with node and `package.json` is found in the root directory script will install all required dependencies/

 ```shell
 ./deploy.sh app-directory-name --no-restart